-SMTP Console for easy diagnosis and troubleshooting or verification of SMTP connections
+SMTP Console Tool for Easy Tast and Troubleshooting SMTP connections

-The free SMTP-Console Tool help for diagnostics and makes it easy to troubleshoot and test SMTP connections without having to enter Telnet commands.
+The free SMTP-Console Tool help for diagnostc and makes it easy to troubleshoot and test SMTP connections without having to enter Telnet commands.
 It supports both open and secure (SSL/TLS) SMTP server connections.

 If there are problems establishing a connection or sending e-mails with an SMTP server, the error can be quickly diagnosed, the connection to the SMTP relay server can be checked and tested as follows.